stschiff/compvar-workshop-docs/contents/02_pca/pca.rst

   evaloutname: <OUT_FILE>.eval
   poplistname: <POPULATION_LIST_FILE>.txt
   lsqproject: YES
+  numoutevec: 4

 Here, the first three parameters specify the input genotype files, as discussed above.
 The next two rows specify two output file names, typically with ending ``*.evec`` and ``*.eval``.
 The parameter line beginning with ``poplistname`` contains a file with a list of populations used for calculating the principal components (see below).
-The last option, ``lsqproject`` is important for applications including ancient DNA with lots of missing data, which I will not elaborate on.
+The option ``lsqproject`` is important for applications including ancient DNA with lots of missing data, which I will not elaborate on.
 For the purpose of this workshop, you should use ``lsqproject: YES``.
+The last option ``numoutevec`` specifies the number of principal components that we compute.

 Population lists vs. Projection
 -------------------------------